tidepool-org/hub/medtronic/suspendEvents.md

 ### `low_suspend_mode_1`

-This means that the pump is suspending operation due to low glucose suspend.
+This means that the pump is suspending operation due to low glucose.
 This is automated and does not signify any user interaction.
+It generally follows an `alarm_suspend`.

 ### `low_suspend_no_response`

-This means that the pump is suspending because it alarmed for low suspend and the user did nothing.
+This means that the user has not responded to an `alarm_suspend`.
 This is automated and does not signify any user interaction

 ### `low_suspend_user_selected`

-This means...
-We don't really know what this means, we don't see a pattern that helps signify it either.
-It is equally likely to be useful information as well as superfluous information that is included to confuse the reader.
+This indicates that the user has decided to allow the automated suspend to persist.
+That is, when `alarm_suspend` happens, an alarm is shown to the user and they have the choice of canceling or allowing the suspend.
+When they make the choice to maintain the suspend, this event occurs.

 ## Resume events